-This course offers a multifaceted introduction to 20th-century French poetry through a focus on formal experimentation, opening up new ways of working with, between, and beyond language(s).
+This course offers a multifaceted introduction to twentieth-century French poetry.
+Through its focus on formal experimentation, it opens up new ways of working with, between, and beyond language(s).

-Machines Poétiques will also provide students with a wealth of tools and resources through which to grapple with a wide array of process-led writing strategies involving formal constraints, found material, and experimental translation.
+Machines Poétiques also provides students with a wealth of tools and resources through which to grapple with a wide array of process-led writing strategies involving formal constraints, found material and experimental translation.
 These ways of working and the course’s focus on French and English language poetry will lead us to explore questions of linguistic hegemony and translational norms, multilingual practices.

 This course is suitable for poets and poetry enthusiasts with all levels of French.
 Writing in both languages isn’t necessary but will be encouraged.

 5 fortnightly sessions over 10 weeks.
 No live chats.
 Suitable for UK & International students.

 To apply for a concessionary rate, please send relevant documentation showing your eligibility for one of our concessions to administ[email protected].
 Conditions of eligibility are detailed here.
 If you have any questions or wish to be added to the waiting list of a sold-out course, please email [email protected].
 For more information visit our Online Courses page.

 About Iris Colomb & Jérémie Wenger View Profile

 Iris Colomb is a French poet, artist, performer, curator, editor, and translator based in London.
 Her practice explores various relationships between visual and verbal forms of text through projects involving experimental translation, book objects, multilingual writing, and improvisation.